Holistic approach to gut health

 How do the small intestine, large intestine, and rectum work together?

-What role does the community of gut microbes play along the entire intestine?
+What role does the microbiome play along the entire gut?

 How does the gut flora affect stool consistency and the rectum?

-What is the connection between gut health and hemorrhoids?
+What is the connection between bowel health and piles?

 How do inflammatory processes develop in the rectum and what are their causes?